- National Honor Society (NHS) - Catherine McAuley Chapter

 - National Honor Society for Dance Arts

 The National Honor Society is a national organization dedicated to scholarship, service, leadership and character among high school students.
 Membership is an honor bestowed upon a select group of juniors and seniors by the Faculty Advisory Council on behalf of the faculty.
-Students may not apply for membership.
 Minimum criteria for selection are: 3.75 cumulative grade point average, completion of the Mercy service hour's requirement by the due date, leadership in activities and satisfactory conduct.

 The California Scholarship Federation is a statewide organization which honors outstanding academic achievement.
 Membership is determined by a point system based on semester grades.
 Sophomores, juniors and seniors may apply for full membership; freshmen may apply for associate membership.
 Applications for membership are accepted in September and January, during a two week enrollment period announced by the CSF moderator.
 Students must submit a copy of their report cards.
 Copies of additional report cards may be obtained from the Registrar for $1.00.